Diabol/builder/README.md

 kind of Service Hook), i.e. a POST from GitHub to the CI: https://diabol.ci.cloudbees.com/github-webhook/.

-Since the repo is private we read
+The repo was private, so we read
 [How to use Private GitHub Repositories with CloudBees](http://wiki.cloudbees.com/bin/view/DEV/How+to+use+Private+GitHub+Repositories+with+CloudBees) and added
 [CloudBees SSH public key in the GitHub repository as a Deploy Key](https://help.github.com/articles/managing-deploy-keys).

 ### Accounts
 Marcus is the admin for the Diabol CloudBees account.
-Andreas and Peter H.M. has admin role as well.
+Andreas has admin role as well.

 HEROKU
 ------